markcmiller86/ekmcem/A_Comparison_Of_Solution_Accuracy/A_Comparison_Of_Solution_Accuracy.md

 ### CONCLUDING COMMENTS
 To return to the original problem that motivated this discussion, it’s not clear why there is such a difference between the different residuals shown in Figs. 1 and 2.
-My particular reason for exam- ining these results is the implication they may have when using residuals in determining the con- vergence of an iterative solution.
-It seems reasonable, if the residual error is smaller than the ac- tual error in an iterated sequence of solution estimates, to conclude that relying on the residuals as an indicator of solution accuracy could be misleading.
-Of course, it must be noted that the differ- ence between the two error measures appears to be dependent on the CN of the matrix being solved.
+My particular reason for examining these results is the implication they may have when using residuals in determining the convergence of an iterative solution.
+It seems reasonable, if the residual error is smaller than the actual error in an iterated sequence of solution estimates, to conclude that relying on the residuals as an indicator of solution accuracy could be misleading.
+Of course, it must be noted that the difference between the two error measures appears to be dependent on the CN of the matrix being solved.
 This could be one more reason why, as problems are being modeled using more and more unknowns, the potential related increase in CN needs to be considered in developing solution strategies.
 Also, possibly a different measure of residual error would circumvent or reduce